 - Financial constraints are not the prevailing factor driving the system.

 - Services and supports are truly person-centered.

-- No one is denied access to needed supports and services in a timely fashion.
+- No one is denied access to needed supports and services and everyone receives them in a timely fashion.

 - Services and supports are offered and coordinated within the person’s community.